HTTPArchive/almanac.httparchive.org/src/content/en/2024/sustainability.md

 ### Intersectional environmental issues

 Sustainability ultimately involves people, as the planet will ultimately take care of itself.
 Building a just society that supports the needs of its people within the boundaries of its population is key.
 Throughout our lives, all of us require accommodation.
 Our ability to navigate the physical and digital world changes, and a sustainable economy supports that.
 One in five people has a permanent disability, and everyone will have both temporary and situational disabilities throughout their life.
-For more on this, you should read <a hreflang="en" href="./accessibility">the Accessibility chapter</a>.
+For more on this, you should read [the Accessibility chapter](./accessibility).

 In building sustainable digital interfaces, we must consider the user, including those with disabilities.
 Sustainable digital interfaces allow users to quickly navigate to accomplish their tasks.
 An inaccessible interface may ultimately require a user to take a less sustainable path to accomplish their goals.